Astri2/EventWaiter-JDA/README.md

 **Examples :**

-A waiter that will repeat everything you say until you say "stop" or after 5 minutes :
-_please note that your IDE may have difficulties to understand the type of your event.
+A waiter that will repeat everything you say until you say "stop" or after 5 minutes :\n _please note that your IDE may have difficulties to understand the type of your event.
 That's why I recommand to put the event type between the <> of `new Waiter<>` at first, and then remove it when you're done_
 ```java
 EventWaiter.register(new Waiter<>(